rav-pradhan/react-webpack-boilerplate/readme.md

 # Webpack 4 Boilerplate (WIP)

-A simple, minimal React Webpack boilerplate.
+One of many React Webpack boilerplates out there in the world.
+Updating this repo with each of the following listed below as a means to learn about Webpack and setting up projects from sratch.
 Once complete this boilerplate will include configs for:

 - React
 - Unit Tests (Jest)